 On the other hand, one thing I am learning to do is keep my mouth shut.
 I have always been nimble with words, kind ones and hurtful ones.
 When I am angry or scared, I have a tendency to use language to beat back the object of my fear or anger.
 To deliberately hurt another because you are frightened . . . that is not so good.
 Understandable perhaps, but not desirable.
-There must be another way, right?
+As Bill Thetford pointed out – and as Helen Schucman quickly agreed – there must be another way, right?

 I was a little annoyed when they weren’t there, but when they arrived unable to tend to my needs, I began to get angry.
 Whenever I feel anger, I know that it is a result of fear, and so I try to make contact with that.
 I try to find the fear.

 Soon enough, little tendrils of anxiety were obvious.
 I could observe them.
 They were like weeds quickly scaling a stalk, tightening and climbing, threatening to overtake everything.
 Fear often comes very quickly but if you pay attention, you can perceive its movement.

 It was a challenging situation.
 Money was involved.
 My children were involved.
 A lot of thoughts ran around in my brain: I would never treat anybody like this.
 I’m paying for this, damn it!
 I have to stand up for my children.
 And so forth.

 But I did not say anything.
 I sat quietly and waited.
 I concentrated on witnessing what I felt and thought without surrendering to it, without allowing it to vent outward.
 I knew that if I talked it would not be from a place of love, but a place of hurt, a place of anger, and a place of fear.
 And we have choices now!
 We can decide to try and remain peaceful despite external circumstances, despite our psychological distress.
 I chose silence because I have always appreciated the Dalai Lama’s observation that we are here to help others, and if we can’t help them, we can at least not hurt them.